Many of us cat parents catch our kitties doing odd things, and we may wonder to ourselves, “Is my cat normal?”

 That’s a good question.
-What exactly is “normal?”
+What exactly is “normal” for cats?
 Chasing air?
 Hunting plastic bags?
 Hiding?
 Fetching?
 In many ways, “normal” is in the eye of the beholder, and the spectrum of cat behaviors is wide.
 So how do you know what’s normal and when to be concerned?

-What cat owner hasn’t stepped on a wet hairball?
+What cat parent hasn’t stepped on a wet hairball?
 Hairballs once in a while are pretty normal for a cat.
 Some produce more than others, and they can be worse in the spring and fall.
-Regular brushing can help, or an over the counter hairball remedy (if your cat will eat it!).
+Regular brushing can help, or an over the counter hairball remedy if your cat will eat it.

 Pay attention to what’s being thrown up, however.
 Food, plants, foamy or yellow liquid coming up three or more times in one day — or for longer than two days — indicates a trip to the vet is in order.

-And remember that every non-threatening incident of bizarre behavior makes a great story for your next dinner party.
-Oh, excuse me, I have to go now — Sophie has just captured another plastic bag in the kitchen…
+And remember that every non-threatening incident of bizarre behavior makes a great story for your next Zoom call.
+Oh, excuse me, I have to go now — Sophie has just captured another plastic bag in the kitchen!

 Do you think your cat is normal?
 What does normal mean to you when it comes to felines?
 Let us know in the comments below!